wabsence/Project3-MERN/README.md

 ### It focus span accross different unique task, whose aim is to ensure you have a solid grasp of a concept.

-### In this project, we build a TO-DO APP to help keep track of our daily task.
+### In this project, we build a TO-DO Application to help keep track of our daily task.

 ### We desigened our frontend application using React.js that communicate with a backend application written in Express.js.
 We also ultilized Mongodb to store and manage our database